totalnoMartina/irish-macrame/README.md

 By forking the GitHub Repository you will be able to make a copy of the original repository on your own GitHub account allowing you to view and/or make changes without affecting the original repository by using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](repo here???)
-2. At the top of the Repository (not top of page) just above the "Settings" button on the menu, locate the "Fork" button.
+2. Above the Repository code just above the "Settings" button on the menu, locate the "Fork" button.
 3. You should now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone